Kugelschieber/asl/README.md

     // ...
 }

-each allUnits { // foreach, iterates over all units in this case
+foreach unit => allUnits { // foreach, iterates over all units in this case
-    // element is available as _x here
+    // element is available as "unit" here
+    // _x is still available due to how SQF works!
 }

 switch x { // there is no "break" in SQF